-The number one determinant of job satisfaction is the relationship we have with our immediate supervisor.
+The number one determinant of job satisfaction is the

 This relationship can catapult your career, but it can also sabotage it.
 The relationship between you and your manager and your stress level is staggering.
 In fact, a bad relationship with your boss can increase your risk of heart attack by up to 60%.